Downrest/Inverse/README.md

 ![inverse-icon6](https://user-images.githubusercontent.com/83262692/139449176-ff294618-947d-4f2e-aaf4-92aef94dc314.png)
 ____
 <h1 align=center>What is Inverse?</a></h3>

-<h3 align=center>Inverse is a simple, easy to use, lightweight, and open-source Discord bot.
-This was developed by Downrest#6466.</a></h3>
+<p>Inverse is a simple, fun, and open-source Discord bot.  </p>
+<p>Feel free to try all the weird and quirky commands this bot has to offer.
+You can discover new things through our trivias, test your skills with our Math questions, and other things that you can explore on your own!</p>

-<h1 align=center>What are the features?</a></h3>
+<h1 align=center>What are the commands!</a></h3>

-<h3 align=center>I'm planning to add more tools, and make it more simpler and cleaner.
-These planned additions are moderation tools, fun commands, and others.
-Feel free to use any of the code on this repository, it is open-source after all.</a></h3>

-<h3 align=center>If you found this bot helpful, please star this repository!</a></h3>
+- /help - Lists all of the available commands!
+- /math - Sends you randomized Math questions.
+- /trivia - Sends you randomized trivias.
+- /wave - Say hello to the bot!
+- /animals - Sends you images of random animals.